How to buy a local Prepaid SIM card in Thailand: a complete guide to prices and plans

-A local prepaid SIM card in Thailand is the best value option for those traveling longer than 14 days and not afraid to figure out the settings.
-Compared to tourist plans, you can save 50-70%.
-In this guide — how to buy a Prepaid SIM card at 7-Eleven, Family Mart, or a mobile operator shop, what starter plans dtac, AIS, and TrueMove H offer (prices start from 49 baht), how to top up your balance and manage plans via the app.
-Inside — a comparison table of current plans, tips for choosing, and activation instructions.
-Everything is based on personal experience and is up-to-date for 2026.
+A local Prepaid SIM card in Thailand is the best deal for those traveling longer than 14 days and not afraid to fiddle with settings.
+Compared to tourist plans, you can save up to 50–70%.
+In this guide — how to buy a Prepaid SIM at 7-Eleven, Family Mart, or a mobile carrier store, what starter plans dtac, AIS, and TrueMove H offer (prices start at 49 baht), how to top up your balance and manage plans through the app.
+Inside — a comparison table of current rates, tips for choosing, and activation instructions.
+Everything is based on personal experience and is current for 2026.

 Article and section navigation